HowardDaniels/running-log/README.md

 This application is a running log.
 It uses a hexadecimal system for coordinates, and logs runs and their statistics in a calendar, a map, a list, and a PR list.

 A converter from coordinates to hexadecimal geocode is also featured on the main page.

+This also allows runners to shop for running apparel.